• LAUNCH YOUR DREAM

 The last years:

 I began writing my father’s story, using the letters as the foundation.
 My intent was to make a copy for each of my children.
-Though it was only going to be for my family, I wanted it to be the best it could be, so I joined a writer’s group.
-It was in that group that I was encouraged to write his story into a book.
+Though it would only be for my family, I wanted it to be the best it could be, so I joined a writer’s group.
+In that group, I was encouraged to write his story into a book.
 I began filling in the gaps that his letters left.
 I researched WWII and everything related to every single piece of information he’d shared.
 I went to a writer’s conference and met an editor from Sourcebooks.

 The rest, as they say, is history.